- LD-CELP 16 kbps audio codec

 - Multi-tasking environment compatible

 VOCAL’s optimized vocoder software is available for the following platforms.
-Please contact us for specific G.728 codec supported platforms.
+Please contact us for specific vocoder supported platforms and performance data.